1950–51 Syracuse Nationals season

-The 1950–51 Syracuse Nationals season was the 5th season of the franchise and the second in the National Basketball Association (NBA).
-In the regular season, the Nationals finished in fourth place in the Eastern Division & their 32–34 record gave them an NBA Playoffs berth.
+The 1950–51 Syracuse Nationals season was the 5th season of the franchise and their second in the National Basketball Association (NBA).
+In the regular season, the Nationals finished in fourth place in the Eastern Division & their 32–34 record gave them an NBA playoffs berth.
+One match on November 19 against the New York Knicks had them inadvertently successfully rig a match against the Knicks by NBA referee Sol Levy's favor, which later led to him being arrested for his crime alongside being an accomplice in the CCNY point-shaving scandal of 1951.
 Syracuse faced the Philadelphia Warriors in the 1st round of the Eastern Division playoffs and won the best-of-three series 2–0 to advance to the division finals.
 In that series, the Nationals lost to the New York Knicks 2–3 in a best-of-five series.